 Magpie3x3 is the lifelong dream of Rebekah Hensel.
-She is supported by her husband and co-owner Joseph Hensel.
-They opened the doors of the Frankfort Avenue gallery and studio with a reception in late February, 2018.
+The Frankfort Avenue gallery and studio opened in February, 2018.

 The gallery is bejeweled with works from many very talented local ceramic artists, including Suzanne Sidebottom and Wayne Ferguson.
-The gallery will begin hosting a regular exhibition schedule in the summer of 2018.
+The gallery will begin hosting a regular exhibition schedule in January 2019.

 The studio offers ceramic instruction.
 Those interested in trying it out are invited to a clay date where they will experience using the pottery wheel.
 Further instruction in the whole life-cycle of ceramics, from soft clay to a finished glazed piece is developed in our 6-week classes for adults and children.
-Kids are invited to an immersive experience at a themed summer camp.
-Beginners are welcome to all clay dates, classes and camps.
+Kids are invited to an immersive experience in camps which are offered whenever school is out either daily or weekly.
+Beginners are welcome to all clay dates and camps.

-Experienced clay people are invited to become studio members.
+Experienced clay people are invited to join intermediate or advanced classes and to become studio members.
 Members receive access to the studio and equipment for independent work during our open hours.

 Rebekah began learning ceramics at a very young age.
 Her mother was an artist and encouraged Rebekah and her siblings in art and craft past-times.
 Rebekah's early memories include sculpting with a heavily salted bread dough and marveling at her mother's detailed dough wreaths that were made in the autumn.
 Her interest in sculpting and clay grew.
 She was gifted with a toy potter's wheel as a child, and still has a one of her own very early pieces of pottery.

 Rebekah had developed a fascination with clay that she carried into high school and then on to Indiana University Southeast (IUS) where she was earned a BA in Fine Arts, concentrating in ceramics and art history.